shane030716/mysql/Loop_and_Cursor.md

 ```

 ### Leaving the loop
 Initally you might think, when the cursor reaches the end and there's nothing to fetch, it just leave the loop.
-This is true, but there are some treaks that needs to be done.
+This is not necessarily true, and there are some treaks that needs to be done.
 For the first looping method, we need to add the following right below the fetch statement.
 ```
 IF bDone THEN